 If your content creators are used to managing tables in the spreadsheet documents, you might want to provide them with a similar experience in Kontent.ai.
 This way of working requires involvement from your development team as they need to create a custom element first.
 Then, your creators could select a spreadsheet document from Google Drive, for instance, and insert it into a content item within a few clicks.

 Paste your table from a spreadsheet

-If you have your table in a spreadsheet like Microsoft Excel, you can also copy the table from there and just paste it into the rich text editor in Kontent.
+If you have your table in a spreadsheet such as Microsoft Excel, you can also copy the table from there and paste it directly into the rich text editor in Kontent.ai.

 Be careful with WYSIWYG editors

 These editors allow you to define visual aspect of the content.
 While that might sound useful, it can lead to visual inconsistencies or even break your app.
 Have a look at our blog post about the pitfalls of WYSIWYG editors.